WebAssembly/component-model/design/mvp/Async.md

 will be added in future chunks roughly in the order listed to complete the full "async" story, with a TBD cutoff between what's in [WASI Preview 3] and what comes after:
+* remove the temporary trap mentioned above that occurs when a `read` and `write` of a stream/future happen from within the same component instance
 * `subtask.cancel`: allow a supertask to signal to a subtask that its result is no longer wanted and to please wrap it up promptly
 * zero-copy forwarding/splicing